TheIdentityHub/theidentityhub-angular/README.md

 Getting Started
 ===============

-To use The Identity Hub to provide sign-in for you AngularJS app, using a variety of account providers, you will need an account at The Identity Hub.
+Use The Identity Hub to provide sign-in for your AngularJS apps, using a variety of account providers.
+You will need an account at The Identity Hub.
 If you do not have an account sign up for a [free plan](https://www.theidentityhub.com/#pricing)

 ## Installation